 2. IS THAT REALLY NECESSARY?

 Although this is an extension of my “questioning tradition” philosophy, it can often result in stopping flawed practices.
-When I worked with Don & Charlie’s, a LEYE concept in Scottsdale, Arizona, we offered every table a complimentary relish tray.
+When I worked with Don & Charlie’s, a Lettuce Entertain Your Enterprises concept in Scottsdale, Arizona, we offered every table a complimentary relish tray.
 It was a great option for some, but costly for us and not eaten by all guests.

 At that time, we were also considering a price increase.
-We decided not to raise menu prices, but tacked a $1.95 charge for the relish tray, which was near cost.
-In no time, sales revealed that only 15 to 20 percent of our customers ordered the tray when they had to pay for it.
+We decided not to raise menu prices, but tacked on a $1.95 charge for the relish tray, which was near cost.
+In no time, sales revealed that only 15-20% of our customers ordered the tray when they had to pay for it.
 By asking, “Is this necessary?” we developed a way to reallocate that labor in the kitchen, while reducing waste and avoiding a price hike.

 3. CAN SOMEONE ELSE DO THE JOB?

 Cooks are usually responsible for breaking down and cleaning their station and the kitchen at the end of their shifts.
 However, as labor costs continue to rise, and the labor pool for able cooks continues to shrink, restaurants are opting for outside cleaning crews.
-They’re usually only a little more by the hour than the cooks but prove to be a relief for the line after slamming an eight- to 10-hour shift.
+They’re usually only a little more by the hour than the cooks, but prove to be a relief for the line after slamming an eight-to-ten-hour shift.
 It’s also a small perk for recruiting cooks.

 4. HAVE YOU MAXIMIZED TECHNOLOGY?